-Operation:
+Operation

-For information on how to use your fire extinguisher, refer to the fire extinguisher manufacturer's owner's manual or the label affixed to the side of the fire extinguisher.
+For information on how to use your fire extinguisher, refer to the fire extinguisher manufacturer's instructions or the label affixed to the fire extinguisher.

-Inspection:
+Inspection

-Inspect the extinguisher at least once a week (more frequently if it is exposed to weather or possible tampering).
+Inspect the extinguisher at least monthly (more frequently if it is exposed to weather or possible tampering).
 This should also be done before beginning a vacation or during an extended trip.

-Replacement:
+Replacement

-The fire extinguisher must be replaced following the fire extinguisher manufacturer's owner's manual instructions, and/or expiration date listed on the label affixed to the side of the fire extinguisher.
+The fire extinguisher must be replaced following the fire extinguisher manufacturer's instructions, and/or expiration date listed on the label affixed to the fire extinguisher.